 Meta-analyses were conducted for each oral health outcome using a random-effects model.29 For binary and continuous outcomes, odds-ratios (OR) and weighted mean differences (WMD) respectively were computed to estimate the effect of SSB consumption on oral health.
 Data were pooled in four meta-analyses comparing none/low with moderate consumption, none/low with high consumption, moderate with high consumption and none/low with moderate/high levels of consumption for each outcome measure.

 Subgroup analyses were undertaken by type of dentition (primary, mixed or permanent) to examine changes on the effect size from early ages to adulthood.
-If the studies did not report the type of dentition, this information was inferred from the age of the study sample.30
+If the studies did not report type of dentition, this information was inferred from the age of the study sample.30

 Between-studies heterogeneity was explored using chi-squared Cochran's Q test of heterogeneity and I2 statistic (p<0.05).31,32